 SNP genotyping and filtering

-SNP genotyping was carried out by Diversity Arrays Technology (DArT) who implemented a reduced representation sequencing protocol followed by SNP calling with the DARTsoft14 pipeline (Cruz et al., 2013; Kilian et al., 2012).
+SNP genotyping was carried out by Diversity Arrays Technology (DArT) who implemented a reduced representation sequencing protocol (DArTseq) followed by SNP calling with the DARTsoft14 pipeline (Cruz et al., 2013; Kilian et al., 2012).
 Briefly, DNA from 65 of the samples identified as R. ancylostomus was digested using PstI and SphI enzymes followed by adaptor ligation for each individual.
+Enzymes were chosen by DArT for their ability to isolate highly informative, low copy fragments of the genome.
 Following competitive PCR amplification, the resulting library was 250 bp paired-end sequenced on an Illumina HiSeq2500.
 To obtain a high quality dataset for downstream analysis, we filtered the resulting SNP genotypes using the R package dartR (Gruber et al., 2018; Mijangos et al., 2022).
 For this, we removed SNPs with low reproducibility scores based on technical replicates, retained one SNP per locus to account for potential linkage in the dataset and removed SNPs with a read depth less than 5 or greater than 50, and with a genotyping rate less than 80%.
 We then removed individuals with a call rate below 96%, that displayed excess heterozygosity or that displayed high relatedness with any other individual in the dataset.
 To determine relatedness, we estimated KING, R0 and R1 coefficients (Waples et al., 2019) using NgsRelate v2 (Korneliussen & Moltke, 2015).
 These statistics are based on genome-wide patterns of identity by state sharing between two individuals.
 This analysis was carried out using a highly informative dataset whereby SNPs that deviated significantly from HWE with a p-value threshold of 0.001, with a minor allele frequency < 0.1 or a genotyping rate <0.9 had been removed using PLINK v1.90.
 The individual with the lowest genotyping rate from any pairing exhibiting high relatedness was removed from the final dataset (Figure S1).
-At this point, we applied a final filter to the data to remove any SNPs with a minor allele frequency <0.03, equivalent to a minor allele count of 3.
+At this point, we applied a final filter to the data to remove any SNPs with a minor allele frequency (MAF) <0.03, equivalent to a minor allele count of 3.

 Population structure